habibma/habibma/README.md

 - 👋 Hi, I’m Habib
-- 👀 I’m interested in Proagramming in addition to Digital Marketing
+- 👀 I’m interested in Programming in addition to Digital Marketing
 - 🌱 I’m currently learning JavaScript & React
 - 💞️ I’m looking to collaborate on New Chalenges
 - 📫 How to reach me? <a href="https://www.linkedin.com/in/habib-motavassel/">My Linkedin</a>